 The Summer Arts staff brings years of dedication and experience to students as working artists and/or teachers.
-Most Department Heads have earned Masters degrees in their chosen field and all teachers have a proven track record working with children as well as being accomplished in their art form.
-Here's a look at some of the Summer Arts staff from Summer 2017.
+The staff have a proven track record working with children as well as being accomplished in their art form.
+Here's a look at the Summer Arts staff from Summer 2017.

 Patricia Biagini is trained in many styles of dance, including jazz, tap, musical theatre and modern.
 She has danced professionally in New York City, Boston and the Caribbean.
 She has taught in such schools as Boston Arts Academy, Concord Academy and Plymouth State University and has also taught in dance programs including Aileycamp Boston, New Friends Through Dance and the Metca program.
 Patricia is very excited to be on the staff this summer at Summer Arts and can't wait to meet and get to know the students.